PURB

 Transcriptional activator protein Pur-beta is a protein that in humans is encoded by the PURB gene.

+Function

 This gene product is a sequence-specific, single-stranded DNA-binding protein.
 It binds preferentially to the single strand of the purine-rich element termed PUR, which is present at origins of replication and in gene flanking regions in a variety of eukaryotes from yeasts through humans.
 Thus, it is implicated in the control of both DNA replication and transcription.

+Clinical significance

 Deletion of this gene has been associated with myelodysplastic syndrome and acute myelogenous leukemia.